noahehall/theBookOfNoah/0current/architectural thinking/devops/devops.md

   - limits work in progress
   - shortens lead times for changes: i.e. the number of tasks in flight at once; the software equivalent of work in progress
 - immutable infrastructure is the next phase of devops
-  - less reliance on configuration management, since its baked into the container
+  - less reliance on configuration management (CM), since its baked into the container
   - however CM is still critical for the datalayer
 - stay away from kitchen sinks, use plug-n-play tools instead, focus on tools that do one thing well, vs try to do everything poorly
 - continuous integration